 Kootenay Rockies Tourism, following the strategic directions laid out in the 10-year Destination Development Strategy, is developing a sustainability charter in alignment with international standards* and metrics for destination sustainability.

 The charter includes a final set of 34 sustainability indicators which will be used to periodically measure and monitor various aspects of destination sustainability, such as the economic contribution of tourism, employment, number of protected natural areas, resident’s satisfaction, seasonality, cultural preservation, water and energy consumption, waste management and greenhouse gas emissions.

-A progress report on the Kootenay Rockies Destination Sustainability journey, can be downloaded here.
+A progress report on the Kootenay Rockies Destination Sustainability journey, including the 3-year action plan for the destination can be downloaded here.

 The 2020 Sustainability performance of the Kootenay Rockies Tourism Destination (34 indicators) can be viewed here.

 Kootenay Rockies Tourism is committed to monitoring and improving the sustainability performance of the destination and is currently in the process of seeking international recognition through the Biosphere Tourism certification.